pimdewit/AudioStreamPlayer3D/packages/audiostreamplayer3d/README.md

 # AudioStreamPlayer3D

-`AudioStreamPlayer3D` is a TypeScript class designed for 3D audio playback in a web environment.
-It leverages the Web Audio API to manage audio streams, allowing for precise control over spatial audio properties such as position, orientation, volume, and playback rate.
-It also includes features such as polyphony management and optional audio caching.
+`AudioStreamPlayer3D` is a TypeScript class designed for audio playback in a web environment.
+It aims to be lightweight and easy to use.
+Inspired by Godot and Howler.

 ## Features

-- **3D Audio Positioning:** Set the position and orientation of the audio source in 3D space.
-- **Volume and Playback Control:** Easily adjust the volume and playback rate of the audio.
 - **Polyphony Management:** Control the maximum number of concurrent audio sources.
 - **Audio Caching:** Optionally cache audio files for optimized performance.
-- **Looping and Seeking:** Support for looping audio and seeking to specific positions within the track.
-- **Disposal and Cleanup:** Proper resource management with the ability to dispose of audio nodes and remove cached data.
+- **3D Audio Positioning:** Set the position and orientation of the audio source in 3D space.

 ## Installation